 This operation creates, modifies or deletes a resource that has a defined lifecycle state.
 Specify this option to perform the action and then wait until the resource reaches a given lifecycle state.
 Multiple states can be specified, returning on the first state.
 For example,

 --wait-for-state FAILED would return on whichever lifecycle state is reached first.
 If timeout is reached, a return code of 2 is returned.
 For any other error, a return code of 1 is returned.

 ATTACHED, ATTACHING, DETACHED, DETACHING

---wait-interval-seconds to see whether the resource to see if it has reached the lifecycle state defined by
+--wait-interval-seconds to see whether the resource has reached the lifecycle state defined by

 --wait-for-state.
 Defaults to 30 seconds.

 Copy the following CLI commands into a file named example.sh.
 Run the command by typing “bash example.sh” and replacing the example parameters with your own.

 export boot_volume_attachment_id=<substitute-value-of-boot_volume_attachment_id> # https://docs.cloud.oracle.com/en-us/iaas/tools/oci-cli/latest/oci_cli_docs/cmdref/compute/boot-volume-attachment/detach.html#cmdoption-boot-volume-attachment-id oci compute boot-volume-attachment detach --boot-volume-attachment-id $boot_volume_attachment_id